 Boyhood: It’s Complicated, Too

-Girlhood: It’s Complicated is an exhibition currently on display at the Minnesota History Center through June 1, 2025.
+Girlhood: It’s Complicated was an exhibition on display at the Minnesota History Center that ended June 1, 2025.

 Created by the National Museum of American History and the Smithsonian Institution Traveling Exhibition Service, it is supported by a program of the Smithsonian American Women’s History Museum.